vgoel30/Document-Editor/README.md

 The script will then prompt for the directory path in which the modification is to be performed.

-**NOTE**: Indent distance is in inches and font size is in pt.

 ####Sample Usage
-``python extension_modifier.py .jpg .png`` will change all .jpg files in the specified directoy into .png
+``python extension_modifier.py .jpg .png`` will change all .jpg files in the specified directory into .png